 - Washington Bar Association- Member

-In her condo/HOA practice, Yaida has served as an advocate for both associations and homeowners in complex litigation.
-Yaida has successfully defended condominium associations in litigation against some of the world’s largest financial institutions.
-To date, she has achieved only favorable outcomes for her condominium clients who find themselves in litigation with “big banks.”
-Yaida has also resolved and mediated years-long disputes between homeowners and associations without the need for a trial.
-Her impressive debt collection practice has strengthened the operating budgets of several community associations that were on the verge of financial collapse.
+In her condo/HOA practice, Yaida has served as an advocate for both associations and unit owners in complex litigation.
+Yaida is undefeated in commercial litigation involving condominium associations.
+She has also resolved years-long disputes between unit owners and associations without the need for a trial.
+Yaida’s impressive debt collection practice has strengthened the operating budgets of several community associations located in economically disenfranchised neighborhoods.
+Yaida’s clients often refer to her as “the pit bull.”

 Yaida graduated magna cum laude from Denison University with a B.A. in Political Science and Spanish.
 Yaida received her Juris Doctorate from the Howard University School of Law, in Washington D.C.